FRBs/PreFRBLE/Readme.md

 where you loaded the git repository to $PreFRBLE_DIR.

+Don't forget to adjust the directory in PreFRBLE/PreFRBLE/file_system.py before installation

 However, it is advised to use a virtual environment to not interfer with your other programs.
 This can be done automatically by running